xidameng/Realetk_Ameba/AmebaD/AmeBOT/readme.md

+# AmeBOT

-# This is a simple robot using realtek ameba D , OLED and ultrasonic sensor
+This is a simple robot using realtek ameba D , OLED and ultrasonic sensor